parasail-ai/ocr_pipeline/README.md

 Configure repository secrets:
 - `AZURE_WEBAPP_PUBLISH_PROFILE`: Publish profile XML exported from the Azure Portal for `parasail-ocr-pipeline`.

+The workflow vendors Python dependencies into `.python_packages/lib/site-packages` before zipping the artifact so Azure App Service can run the app without rebuilding dependencies on each deployment.

 Optional environment variables for configuration can be set in the App Service configuration blade or through infrastructure templates.

 ## Parasail OCR Models